status-im/infra-go-vanity/README.md

 # Todo

-* Make the page more fancy?
+* Start using [wrangler](https://github.com/cloudflare/wrangler) if the JS script gets too complex
 * Maybe use a templating engine like a civilized human being
+* Make the index page more fancy?

 # Links